perditioinc/geo_neural_op/README.md

 curvatures, Laplace-Beltrami operators, components for PDE solvers, and other geometric tasks.

-**Robust Processing:** Our pre-trained GNP models and training methods also allow for coping with noise and other artifacts that arise when processing point-clouds in practice.
+**Robust Estimators:** Our pre-trained GNP models and training methods also allow for coping with noise and other artifacts that arise when processing point-clouds in practice.
 This allows for robust estimates of the curvature and other geometric properties even when point-clouds have artifacts, such as outliers as shown below.